balajipandian20/cs6910_assignment2/README.md

 CS6910_Assignment_02_Part_A_Testing.ipynb - Contains code for Part A of the assignment testing after finding the best hyperparameter

-CS6910_Assignment_02_Part_B.ipynb - Contains code for Part B of the assignment Once the preliminary version of the code is developed in the Colab notebooks, it is transferred to the following Python files for training purposes:
+CS6910_Assignment_02_Part_B.ipynb - Contains code for Part B of the assignment

+Once the preliminary version of the code has been developed in the Colab notebooks, it is transferred to the following Python files for training purposes

 train_parta.py
 train_partb.py